dailydotdev/.github/CONTRIBUTING.md

 # Contributing to Daily

 :wave: Hi there!
-The Daily team is excited that you are reading this and willing to contribute.
+The Daily team is excited that you are reading this and are willing to contribute.
-No need to think big, even a typo fix might save our day and make you a hero.
+No need to think big.
+Even a typo fix might save our day and make you a hero.
 Every contribution counts! :fire: